This Panda Express Orange Chicken recipe tastes just like the takeout version with crispy chicken tossed in a sweet and spicy orange sauce.

 How to make Panda Express orange chicken

-- Toss the chicken with the orange sauce.
+Step 5: Toss the chicken in the sauce.

 Tips to getting the perfect crispy chicken

-There are two important tricks to getting the best crispy chicken.
+There are two important tricks to getting the best crispy Panda Express orange chicken.

-- Coat the chicken in cornstarch.
+- Coat the chicken in a cornstarch and flour mixture.
 Cornstarch and other cooking starches react to heat, causing the food to become brown and crispy.
 You won't have those results if you use flour.

 - Make sure the pan is VERY hot.
 If you own a stir-fry wok, I highly recommend that you use it to cook the chicken.
 Woks are designed to heat up quickly and they retain heat really well.
 If you don't have access to one, you can use a traditional skillet.
 Just be sure to get it really hot before you add the chicken.